jcraigk/blog/_posts/2024-08-22-devise-to-sorcery.md

 ## Wrapping Up

-In hindsight, the migration process was pretty painless.
-We had to write more code but now all of the important logic is exposed.
-Sorcery's name is somewhat ironic in that it actually dispels the "magic" that happens behind the scenes when using a Rails engine like Devise.

-With relevant logic expressed in our own local convention, it'll be significantly easier to debug that next head-scratching bug or upgrade other core packages.
+In hindsight, the migration process was mostly painless.
+We had to write more code but now all of the important logic is exposed and expressed in our own local conventions - and we understand all of it!
+It'll be significantly easier to debug that next head-scratching bug or upgrade other core packages.
 Onward confidently!

 <br>
 ![Art showing a wizard at a gate](/assets/images/posts/2024-08-23/wizard-at-gate.jpg){:.smooth-corners .full-width}